w3c/wai-perspective-videos/_perspective-videos/controls.id.md

 last_updated: 2023-11-20    # Put the date of this translation YYYY-MM-DD (with month in the middle)
 order: 5

-# translators: # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
+translators: Fri Rasyidi # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
 # - name: "Jan Doe"   # Replace Jan Doe with translator name
 # - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple translators
 # contributors: